-Typically, the student will complete the coursework in two years at Johns Hopkins, but an accelerated program is available.
-At Vanderbilt University, the student will take general nursing courses in the first year, and speciality courses for the master’s degree in the second year.
+Typically, the student at Vanderbilt University will take general nursing courses in the first year, and speciality courses for the master’s degree in the second year.
 Randolph College’s Health Services degree will be awarded following successful completion of the first academic year of the nursing program, allowing students to graduate with their class.
 In recognition of the challenging nature of the nursing courses, the student will not be required to complete a formal senior paper.

-Note: This major is only open to students who attend the dual degree nursing program at Johns Hopkins University or Vanderbilt University to complete the Senior Program.
+Note: This major is only open to students who attend the dual degree nursing program at Vanderbilt University to complete the Senior Program.